priprii/FFXIVPlugins/README.md

 - Copy/Paste triggers for sending to other people

 Upcoming Features:
-- Reaction queueing, for performing multiple reactions in a single trigger with delay/duration
-- Option to prevent consecutive triggers from interrupting a previous triggered reaction
-- Text triggers & reactions
 - Discord triggers & title display (for Discord/Spotify status)
 - Additional counter type for persistent titles (Eg. For displaying discord status persistently but allowing other triggers to update title for counters before returning to the persistent title)
-- Toast/Echo messages on counter
 - Non-standard emote reactions (Stand & Sit/Sleep anywhere)
 - Condition for emote reactions to restrict performing reaction depending on instigator distance/angle from receiver (Eg. Only react to spank if you were spanked from behind)
 - Position/rotation adjustment for emote reactions (so you can position correctly when reacting to a couple emote like hugs without needing to manually adjust)
 - Option to change target (untarget, target self/instigator/receiver) & restore previous target when reaction ends
 - Option to restore previously performed emote and/or facing direction after reaction (Eg. If you were dancing and an emote reaction interrupts it, continue dancing after)
 - Preset triggers for easy setup of common use cases (Mimic players, spank reaction and such)
-- Additional reaction types